osmanirosado/dmoj-judge-server/Readme.md

 ## Judge

-1. Define the judge key in the `.env` file for the judge one and review the other environment variables.
+1. Define the judge key in the `.key` file and review the environment variables in the `.env` filek.

 ```shell
 nano judge1/.env